VOLUNTEER FAST FACTS

 The videos Will has developed for Clunes Neighbourhood House could be readily adapted for other community organisations.
 To find out more about them please don’t hesitate to email firstname.lastname@example.org.

 Understanding the role everyone – volunteer and organisation – play in creating a safe and supportive environment for people is also key.
-Last year, the work Clunes Neighbourhood House did via the Hepburn Shire Council Community Planning Implementation Fund resulted in great training for many community groups in Clunes around child safety.
+The work Clunes Neighbourhood House did via the Hepburn Shire Council Community Planning Implementation Fund resulted in great training for many community groups in Clunes around child safety.

 ‘Doing with’ is a process of continual learning.
 Since that training, Clunes Neighbourhood House President Siobahn Altham and the committee have been working on the policies that underpin good practice, and exploring practical ways to translate that into the way we work with young people in our community.
 The governance team, like Will with his induction videos, are doing this with the intention of making the resources they produce easily adaptable for other community organisations.